-Engage in all credit activities
+Engage in all credit activities (other than debt management services)

-- RG 204.123 There may be some credit providers or lessors who will also provide credit services, or perform obligations and exercise rights, in relation to credit contracts or consumer leases that are provided by other licensees.
-These credit providers or lessors should select this authorisation. - RG 204.124 For example, some ADIs may engage in credit activities in relation to credit contracts or consumer leases that are provided by other licensees.
+RG 204.123 There may be some credit providers or lessors who will also provide credit services, or perform obligations and exercise rights, in relation to credit contracts or consumer leases that are provided by other licensees.
+These credit providers or lessors should select this authorisation.
+For example, some ADIs may engage in credit activities in relation to credit contracts or consumer leases that are provided by other licensees.